pubsubdb/pubsubdb/README.md

 >The `pubsub` method is a convenience function that merges pub and sub into a single call.
 Opt for PubSubDB's queue-driven engine over fragile HTTP requests to develop resilient solutions.

 ### Link Worker Functions
 Link worker functions to a topic of your choice.
-When a workflow activity in the YAML definition with a corresponding topic runs, PubSubDB will invoke your function.
+When a workflow activity in the YAML definition with a corresponding topic runs, PubSubDB will invoke your function, retrying as configured until it succeeds.

 ```javascript
 import { PubSubDB } from '@pubsubdb/pubsubdb';